childshc-github/OSPREY_setup/README.md

 # RESISTOR_setup
 Updated install script for RESISTOR protocol from sarisabban/Notes.
 Updates:
-added code to create + parse install scripts into 3 (to account for shell restarts) tweaked code to echo into files correctly (no var expansion for paths) Corrected conda source path in install 2 - missing software/ added terminal prompts
+added code to create + parse install scripts into 3 (to account for shell restarts) \n tweaked code to echo into files correctly (no var expansion for paths) Corrected conda source path in install 2 - missing software/ added terminal prompts